raystubbs/zero/README.md

 ```

 ### `:name`
-This is the name used to reference the component when rendering it form another
+This is the name used to reference the component when rendering it from another
 Zero component, it _must_ be a keyword.
 This is also what the actual web component
 name is derived from.
 To get the web component name from the Zero name, just replace
 the namespace delimiter `/` (if present) with `-`.
 Custom element names _must_